-Only one electronic trip meter may be fitted to a competing car, it may be driven by a pulse or GPS sensor and have up to three displays showing total distance / inter distance, and speed, either actual or average, additional mechanical trips can be fitted (i.e Halda or similar).
+Electronic trip meters may be fitted to a competing car, they may be driven by a pulse or GPS sensor and have up to three displays showing total distance / inter distance and speed.
+Additional mechanical trips can be fitted (i.e Halda or similar).

 Please note though that ONLY trip meters driven by a GPS sensor may have an average speed function.
-If a trip meter driven by a pulse sensor has an average speed display, then a penalty of one minute per day / leg will be applied.
+If any device driven by a pulse sensor has an average speed display, or any type of trip meter or device has a light system (or other process) to indicate if the car is ahead or behind of an average speed, then a penalty of five minutes per day / leg will be applied.

 In addition to the trip meter a maximum of two additional drivers display units, one showing distance and one speed may be fitted.
 These may either be slave unit to the main trip meter or driven off separate sensors.
-As with the trip meter then average speed can only be displayed without penalty if the unit is driven by a GPS sensor.